 Known issues in this update

-This package includes monthly updates and fixes to the Microsoft Defender antimalware platform and engine that's used by Microsoft Defender Antivirus in Windows 10.
+This package includes monthly updates and fixes to the Microsoft Defender antimalware platform and engine that is used by Microsoft Defender Antivirus in Windows 11.
+This package should be applied offline on Windows Images/VHD(x) file.

 How to obtain this update